krfkeith/tart/trunk/doc/source/intro/classes.rst

 * An :keyword:`interface` defines an pure abstract type which can only contain methods, types and constants.
 Like Java and C#, Tart does not support multiple inheritance, but does allow classes to derive from multiple interfaces.
+See the section on :ref:`interfaces`.

 * A :keyword:`protocol` represents a contract which a type may conform to.
 A class or struct is said to *support* the protocol if that class or struct defines all of the method signatures